-The issue of vulnerable populations is important to consider, because such people may be particularly vulnerable to disaster events.
-Vulnerable populations include the very young, the elderly, those with physical or mental disabilities, and the very poor.
-They can also include populations that tend to be isolated in some way from the rest of the community, such as those who are not fluent in English.
+To conclude the risk assessment summary, the issue of vulnerable populations is considered.
+Such individuals, including the very young, the elderly, those with physical or mental disabilities, and the very poor, may be particularly vulnerable to disaster events.
+Populations that tend to be isolated in some way from the rest of the community, such as racial minorities and those who are not fluent in English, also may be more vulnerable.